jackc/casbin/README.md

 ![casbin Logo](casbin-logo.png)

 casbin is a powerful and efficient open-source access control library for Golang projects.
 It provides support for enforcing authorization based on various models.
-By far, the access control models supported by casbin are:
+So far, the access control models supported by casbin are:

 1. [**ACL (Access Control List)**](https://en.wikipedia.org/wiki/Access_control_list)
 2. **ACL with [superuser](https://en.wikipedia.org/wiki/Superuser)**